 These days there’s a lot of talk about the need to be more creative and innovative.
-Whether you’re an established brand facing the precipice of digital transformation, or a fledgling start-up looking to fend off the next disruptor, the notion remains the same: fail fast and innovate or face the prospect of existential doom.
+Whether you’re an established brand facing the precipice of digital transformation, or a new venture looking to fend off the next competitor, the mantra remains the same: iterate and innovate or face the prospect of existential doom.

 But, while words of wisdom - from Silicon Valley to Silicon Round About - urge us to find Blue Ocean’s and morph as often as Madonna, there are far fewer voices that tell us how to come up with creative and innovative ideas.

-So, here are five top tips on how to ideate and be creative within your organisation.
+So, here are five ways to ignite creative thinking within your organisation.